 Vehicles for Change (VFC) car donors gain a tax advantage that you can’t get with most charities.
-To understand why, you need to know that more than 99 percent of U.S. charities use donated cars for revenue only.
+To understand why you need to know that more than 99 percent of U.S. charities use donated cars for revenue only.
 They send vehicles directly to auction as is, sight unseen.
-Generally, their donors can deduct the auction selling price.

 VFC is different.
-We’re the only organization in Maryland, Virginia and Washington D.C. that awards donated vehicles to families in need.
+We are the country's premiere car donation and car award program, awarding donated vehicles to families in need.
 Because that’s our mission, IRS regulations allow many VFC donors to claim the full fair market value of their car—the maximum permitted by law.
-But this is just one way a VFC donor can deduct the fair market value.
+But this is just one way a VFC donor can maximize their tax deduction.

-Inspecting every donation, our seasoned staff determines how to derive the greatest value for VFC families while maximizing the donor’s tax deduction.
+Our seasoned staff inspect each donation to determine how to derive the greatest value for VFC families while maximizing the donor’s tax deduction.
 Donated cars fall into four categories:

 1. A vehicle we can recondition for less than $1,000 and will provide at least 24,000 miles or two years of reliable service.

-What we do: Covering all costs, we prepare the car and award it to a qualified low-income family.
+What we do: We repair and detail the car and award it to a qualified low-income family.

 2. A car that needs a major repair (e.g. new transmission) but is otherwise in great condition.

-What we do: Covering all costs, we make major and minor repairs and clean the vehicle to maximize its value.
+What we do: We make major and minor repairs and detail the vehicle to maximize its value.
 Then, we sell it through Freedom Wheels, our retail used-car business.
 Proceeds allow us to prepare suitable vehicles for more families.

 3. A luxury car that’s in good condition.

-What we do: We spruce it up and make any minor repairs in order to maximize its value.
+What we do: We repair and detail the vehicle in order to maximize its value.
 Then, we sell it through Freedom Wheels, our retail used-car business.
 All proceeds support VFC’s operations.

 4. A car that doesn’t meet our reliability standards and wouldn’t be cost-effective to improve.

-What we do: After being reviewed by a VFC staff member, this car is spruced up and may receive minor repairs, if necessary, to maximize its value.
-One of several auction partners is selected to achieve the greatest selling price; in many cases we assign a minimum bid to the car.
+What we do: This car is detailed and may receive minor repairs to maximize its value.
+One of several auction partners is selected to achieve the greatest selling price; in many cases, we assign a minimum bid to the car.

 Please note: Deductions many vary depending on individual circumstances.
-Please consult your tax advisor and see the Internal Revenue Service’s “A Donor’s Guide to Vehicle Donations.”
+Please consult your tax adviser and see the Internal Revenue Service’s “A Donor’s Guide to Vehicle Donations,” as well as their "Charitable Contributions," guide.
 Another helpful resource is the IRS’s “Determining the Value of Donated Property.”